robotlegs/robotlegs-framework/src/robotlegs/bender/framework/readme-context.md

     }

 Note: you will not be able to use the above config as a Flex tag due to the required constructor arguments.
+Note: the two forms above can cause problems if you have any circular dependencies.

-Alternatively, you can implement the optional IConfig interface.
+Preferably, you can implement the IConfig interface.
 If a config implements this interface `configure()` will be invoked after construction/injection:

     class MyModuleConfig implements IConfig
     {